-Contradictory claims Two claims are contradictory if they must always have opposite truth-values.
+Contradictory claims Two claims are contradictory if it is not possible for them to have the same truth-value.
 Contrary claims Two claims are contrary if it is not possible for them both to be true at the same time.